RfidResearchGroup/proxmark3/doc/md/Installation_Instructions/Mac-OS-X-Homebrew-Installation-Instructions.md

 ## Upgrade HomeBrew tap formula
 ^[Top](#top)

-*This method is useful for those looking to run bleeding-edge versions of RRG/iceman's client.
+*This method is useful for those looking to run bleeding-edge versions of iceman's fork.
 Keep this in mind when attempting to update your HomeBrew tap formula as this procedure could easily cause a build to break if an update is unstable on macOS.*

 Tested on macOS Mojave 10.14.4

-*Note: This assumes you have already installed RRG/iceman's fork from HomeBrew as mentioned above*
+*Note: This assumes you have already installed iceman's fork from HomeBrew as mentioned above*

 Force HomeBrew to pull the latest source from github